Syedaaneesa/flexedge/README.md

 1. **Planning & Structure**

-Performed thorough research on the FlexEdge brand and its target audience
+Conducted in-depth research on the FlexEdge brand and its target audience.

-Developed detailed wireframes and defined the project’s visual design direction
+Created detailed wireframes and established the project’s overall visual design direction.
 2. **Theme Setup & Customization**
- Set up WordPress along with all necessary plugins
+Installed WordPress and set up all key plugins.

-Customized Elementor widgets and page templates
+Customized Elementor widgets and page templates to suit the project.

-Implemented a polished color scheme and typography style
+Implemented a cohesive color palette and typography system.
 3. **Content Integration**
    - Added engaging text and high-quality imagery
    - Created pages such as *Home*, *About*, *Offices*, *Services*, and *Contact*